Why Do Athletes Wear Eye Black?

 Roll-On / Grease Eye Black

-Products like Rawlings Eye Black Stick and Wilson Sporting Goods Eye Black Stick apply like a lip balm or thick crayon.
-The grease formula creates a matte surface that absorbs light more effectively than stickers.
+Products like Rawlings Eye Black Stick and Wilson Sporting Goods Eye Black Stick apply like a thick crayon.
+The grease formula creates a matte surface that absorbs light better than stickers, and it's what most serious players use for exactly that reason.

-Lasts: 3-4 hours under normal conditions.
-May smear with heavy sweat.
-In hot, humid games you may need to reapply between innings — keep the stick in your dugout bag.
+Lasts: 3–4 hours in normal conditions.
+In July afternoon games with heavy sweating, you may need to reapply between innings, keep the stick in your dugout bag.
+The Wilson tends to apply more smoothly in heat; the Rawlings is slightly firmer and holds up better through sweaty conditions.

 Sticker Eye Black